-Plant dispersal is not a simple transfer from one country or region to another, it also proceeds and smaller spatial scales.
-Goods were exchanged both in littoral trade using canoes and rafts along coastlines, but increasingly with ocean-going vessels whose shipbuilding and navigation technology was being constantly improved.
-Thus, trade was sometimes of local significance only, while at others it was a consequence of decisions made in the interests of regional, imperial or other collective authorities.
+Human plant dispersal has proceeded at all spatial scales, from global to local.
+Goods were exchanged both in littoral trade using small craft like canoes and rafts along coastlines, but increasingly with ocean-going vessels whose shipbuilding and navigation technology was being constantly improved.
+Trade was therefore often of local significance only, while at other times it was a consequence of decisions made in the interests of regional or imperial authorities.

 Ancient trading blocs

-The ancient world may be divided into five major historical trading blocs:
+The ancient world may be divided into six or seven major historical trading blocs:

 China – mostly in the Tang and Song dynasties traded silk, porcelain and tea mostly through the port of Gwangzhou (Macau)

-India – divided into separate states but trading heavily through Calcutta in cotton, ivory, and spices
+Indian Ocean – Red Sea, Persian Gulf, Indian West Coast, and Sri Lanka: India divided into separate states but trading heavily through Calcutta in cotton, ivory, and spices

 Middle East & Arabian Peninsula- Islamic empire especially the Umayyids and Abbasids.
 Trade including gold, frankincense and myrrh from Persia.
 Straits of Hormuz were a critical choke point connecting to the Mediterranean